rocob/ATmegaProg/README.md

 ## Main features:
 - support for Avrdude, Atmel Studio, MPLAB IDE and others that support the STK500v2 protocol.
 - support for ISP, HVPP and HVSP protocols.
-- ZIF40 socket for various case sizes from 8 pin to 40 pin.
+- ZIF40 socket for various package sizes from 8 pin to 40 pin.
 - using the built-in 6 pin ISP connector, it is possible to program MCUs in larger packages.
 - the built-in HV 12V power supply can be programmatically applied to one of the five pins of the ZIF socket (1, 4, 9, 10 and 31).
 - connection of a small display to display the programmer status.